 Many top musicians call Las Vegas home, performing all night for a rowdy crowd, while Cirque du Soleil shows are also well attended here in the “Adult Disneyland.”

 See Related: Best Hotels in Las Vegas, Nevada

 Los Angeles is a city like no other.
 With its unique heritage and glamorous reputation, it’s little wonder that the “City of Angels” is one of the most popular travel destinations in the world.

-To keep things simple, I highly recommend a Best of LA Tour – to make sure you don’t miss a thing.
+To keep things simple, I highly recommend a Best of LA Tour to ensure you don’t miss something.
 But remember that car you hired to drive here?
-Get rid of it as fast as possible!
+Please get rid of it as fast as possible!

 See Related: The Ultimate Weekend in Los Angeles Itinerary

 14. Maui, Hawaii

 Maui is an island in Hawaii known for its stunning beaches and luxurious resorts.
 It’s also home to a number of interesting attractions and plenty of exciting outdoor activities.

 Quick show of hands: how many of you can say you’ve swum in a sunken volcano?
 Snorkeling tours in Maui are not to be missed.

 For history buffs, the Lahaina Banyan Tree is a must-see.
 Planted in 1873, it now covers an entire city block.
 And, of course, no trip to Maui would be complete without spending some time on the beach.